October 31, 2025 at 10:21 a.m.

 In an ongoing battle against food insecurity, Catholic Charities is on the front lines.

-The program currently funds nearly three million New Yorkers and is estimated that the interruption of SNAP benefits cut off approximately $650 million in aid, including to 800,000 senior citizens and over 1 million children.
+The challenging times for people dealing with food insecurity in the Diocese of Albany began when the United States Department of Agriculture planned on ceasing funding on Nov.
+1 for SNAP, the federal program that provides funds to eligible and in-need families to purchase food, during the federal government shutdown.
+The program currently funds nearly three million New Yorkers and was estimated that an interruption of benefits would have cut off approximately $650 million in aid, including to 800,000 senior citizens and over 1 million children.

 Together, these programs serve approximately 30,000 individuals each year.
 The food pantries alone cost more than $316,000 annually to operate.

-Hyde, who oversees six of the Catholic Charities food pantries, said the timing of the cuts was like a “perfect storm,” as food pantries are already strapped from increased attendance as the cost of living continues to climb.
+The timing is like a “perfect storm,” Hyde added, as food pantries are already strapped from increased attendance as the cost of living continues to climb.

 “I looked at the numbers of how many people we served in September (2024) to this past September, and we increased the number of people served by 25 percent,” Hyde said, “and that’s before people are losing their SNAP benefits.”

-In the week leading up to the cutoff, Hyde spent as much time in her food pantries as she could.
+In the week leading up to the anticipated cutoff, Hyde spent as much time in her food pantries as she could.

 “I’m seeing the guests that come to us and they’re asking, ‘I don’t know what I’m going to do,’ ” she said.
 “I talked to a volunteer who answered the phone for us, and within the first hour of the day she took five phone calls from people who hadn’t needed to turn to a food pantry before.”